Kxssoon/CSCI4052Project/README.md

 ## Computer Vision (CV)

 For the computer vision aspect of this project I will be doing an overlay during games to display the players name, age, (potentially a picture of them if possible) accompanied by all their stats.
 This can be achieved using bounding boxes and jersey numbers to link the player to the team sheet.
+I can also look at the colours of the jerseys to determine the team and maybe look at the overall dominance (floor spacing, etc.).

 ## Natural Language Processing (NLP)